patrickbucher/tpop/notes/chapter02.md

 operations shall be added to all three implementations: `size()`, which returns the number of elements in the list,  and `get()`, which returns the list element at the given index.

+The C implementation is tested by `genericlist_test.c`.
+A list of three float items is created.
+The `size()` and `get()` operation are tested after the list is created initially, and after each `append()` operation, respectively.
+A spy is implemented to count the executions of the `each()` operation.

+The test code directly includes the `.c` file.
+A `_TESTING` constant ist defined, and the original `main()` function in `genericlist.c` is only compiled, if `_TESTING` is _not_ set.

+The C++ implementation is tested by `listtemplate_test.cpp`.
+It works a lot like the test for the C implementation, but uses integers instead of floats.

+The Java implementation is tested by `GenericListTest.java`.
+Here, strings are used instead of numeric types.
+The spy for testing the `each()` operation has been implemented as a class.
+It is more powerful than the two spies aforementioned, because it stores the side effect in a buffer, which then is tested for including all the values processed.

+The tests can be run in `src/chapter02` by typing `make test`.